🇮🇪COURTS

 Quick Facts

-The form captures details about the money lodged, the grounds for forfeiture, relevant court orders or agreements, and information about the parties involved in the money deposit.
+The form captures details of the case, the amount lodged, the reason for forfeiture, and the party requesting the order.

 Form Details